Conveyancing - First time buyer - Moving home - Buying a home

 Make sure to check your emails and phone messages often.
 A fast conveyancing process relies on both you and your conveyancer responding to messages as soon as possible.
 If you need to collect any documents or information, do it as soon as you can to avoid slowing things down.

 Acting quickly shows that you care about a smooth transaction.
 It also helps your conveyancer continue with their work without delay.
-Keep in mind that every day you save in responding could help you get the keys to your new home sooner.
+Keep in mind that every day you save in responding could help you get the keys to your new home sooner, especially if you wish to speed up your house purchase and avoid delays.

 Overcoming common conveyancing delays

-Even if you plan well and have good intentions, the conveyancing process can face surprises.
-There can be issues with property titles, last-minute mortgage problems, and slow replies from others involved.
-These unexpected delays can happen at any time.
-By knowing what can cause these delays and finding ways to deal with them, you can keep your transaction on track.
+Even if you plan well, delays can still happen.
+There can be issues with property titles, last-minute mortgage problems, and slow replies from others involved, and these unexpected delays can happen at any time.
+When this happens, it helps to know what to do and how to communicate expectations to your conveyancer or solicitor clearly.

-Good communication with your conveyancer is very important.
-Let them know right away if you find out about any problems that could cause delays.
+Good communication with your conveyancer is very important - if something changes in your circumstances and you don’t notify your solicitor quickly, that can become a key reason why conveyancing is so slow.
 This could be issues with your mortgage application or changes in your situation, or if the property has a complicated past, like previous changes or extensions without the right planning permission.
 They can help look into and fix any legal issues that may come up.

 How to deal with slow solicitors or conveyancers